Code-Institute-Submissions/MS1-project-portfolio/README.md

 * After trying to implement a responsive page, I didn't get the navigation bar to work correctly on smaller devices.
 1. When viewing the page on mobile or a tablet, the navigation bar had been switched into a dropdown "hamburger" menu.
 But when clicking on the hamburger icon, the dropdown didn't drop down to show the menu options.
 2. I solved this by adding an invisible checkbox that was layered above the hamburger icon.
 This way I could check for when the dropdown menu was clicked using the :checked selector in css.
-When the checkbox was checked I made the dropdown menu visible.
+When the checkbox was checked I made the dropdown menu visible in css.

 * During testing I also found an issue when viewing tablet devices.
 The problem was that I didn't get it correctly responsive for Ipad.
 1. Using the inspector tool, I tested the page on a Ipad view.